2007, New South Wales

 Areas of Practice

-Criminal defence and prosecution in all courts for all indictable, simple and regulatory offences, including corporation crimes and transnational criminal law; International criminal and human rights law; Immigration, Refugee and Statelessness; Maritime Law, Domestic human rights and anti-discrimination (including work health related matters); Administrative law and judicial reviews of administrative decisions, Extradition, Mutual Assistance and International Transfer of Prisoners; Contracts; Police disciplinary matters; Commissions of Inquiries, Coronial Inquiries; Victims of Crime Compensation; Personal Violence Orders; Mental Health Review Tribunal; Professional Disciplinary matters; Appellate matters before NT CAT and Supreme Court.
+Criminal defence and prosecution in all courts for all indictable, simple and regulatory offences, including corporation crimes and transnational criminal law; International criminal and human rights law; Immigration, Refugee and Statelessness; Commissions and Boards of Inquiries, Coronial Inquiries; Domestic human rights and anti-discrimination (including work health related matters); Administrative law and judicial reviews of administrative decisions, Extradition, Mutual Assistance and International Transfer of Prisoners; Maritime Law; Contracts; Police disciplinary matters; Victims of Crime Compensation; Personal Violence Orders; Mental Health Review Tribunal; Professional Disciplinary matters; Appellate matters before NT CAT and Supreme Court.
 As well as being a member of William Forster Chambers in the NT, Lyma is also on Howell’s List Barristers in Victoria.

 - Masters in Law (specialising in International Law), Australian National University